As an Amazon Associate I earn from qualifying purchases.

 When combined with a larger dish, caviar can become an accent that makes a good dish great.

-I made a pasta dish with flaked steelhead meat last night, mixed with toasted pine nuts, parsley, shallots, olive oil, Meyer lemon juice — and a spoonful of steelhead caviar.
-The caviar’s color and pop really made the dish.
+I make a pasta dish with flaked salmon, mixed with toasted pine nuts, parsley, shallots, olive oil, Meyer lemon juice — and a spoonful of salmon roe caviar.
+The color and pop really makes the dish.

-It also served well as a garnish for a simple Japanese dish I made two days ago, where I wrapped the steelhead in buttered foil with some rehydrated matsutake mushrooms, sake and lemon slices, then baked it for 20 minutes (Click for the full Japanese baked steelhead recipe).
+Homemade caviar also works well as a garnish for a simple Japanese dish of salmon or trout wrapped in buttered foil with some matsutake (or other) mushrooms, sake and lemon slices, then baked it for 20 minutes.
+Damn good.

 Will this method work for other fish roes?
-I don’t see why not.
+Yep.
 I imagine the salting times and care you will need to dislodge the eggs will change, but the basic technique shouldn’t change.
-Do any of you make your own caviar?
-How do you do it?
-And how do you eat it?

 How to Make Caviar

-- 1 full skein of steelhead, large trout roe or salmon roe, about 1 pound
+- 1 full skein of steelhead, trout or salmon roe

 - Mix the salt and 1 quart ice-cold water until the salt is all dissolved.